redbooth/redbooth-ruby/README.md

 Memberships
 =====

-Memberships is the redbooth relation between organization and users containing the role information
+Memberships is the Redbooth relation between organization and users containing the role information

 ```
 |-------|         |------------|         |--------------|